Is Bloodstock 2020 cancelled? Everything you need to know!

 Is Bloodstock 2020 cancelled?

-- Bloodstock Festival 2020 is being monitored.
-However, it hasn't been cancelled and is scheduled to go ahead from of Thursday, August 6th 2020 to Sunday, August 9th 2020 across four days.
+- Bloodstock Festival 2020 is postponed and will no longer take place from Thursday, August 6th 2020 to Sunday, August 9th 2020.

-Other big festivals such as Latitude are also still set to go ahead, but with updates coming every day, it's likely that these events could still be postponed with public safety the priority at present.

-The latest update came on Thursday, April 30th 2020, when they announced on Twitter [see below tweet] that they'll be giving a full update regarding the festival on Monday, May 4th 2020.

 Part of the enjoyment of the festival will also be seeing bands who perhaps you haven't seen before, discovering music you'd previously not heard.